roblox-ts/roblox-ts/README.md

 ## How?

 **roblox-ts** is an attempt to bridge the abilities of TypeScript to work in a Roblox environment.
-We break down your code into an abstract syntax tree (via [ts-morph](https://github.com/dsherret/ts-morph)) and emit functionally similar structures in Lua so that the code behaves the same (minus the type information).
+We break down your code into an abstract syntax tree and emit functionally similar structures in Lua so that the code behaves the same (without the type information).

 ## Quick start & Documentation